PRESCRIPTIVE RESISTANCE TRAINING FOR RISK ASSESSMENT AND INJURY PREVENTION

 For this reason, I recommend Pilates to all my clients for the strength, awareness and flexibility it brings to the practitioners body and core.
 The principles and awareness learnt in Pilates are then easily transferred through to the rest of ones training regime increasing proprioception and reducing the risk of injury.

 An excellent example of this can be demonstrated in the Pilates exercise known as Dead Bug.
 The primary goal of this exercise is to bring stability to the core by pacing demands on the anterior muscles of the hips and abdomen, moving the limbs through space and time, all while holding the position of the pelvis.
-It is these types of prehab exercises that increase the awareness of how we are holding and moving our body, creating better alignment and functional movement patterns and reducing the risk of injury or soft tissue damage through this insight into our own biomechanics.
+It is these types of prehab exercises that increase the awareness of how we are holding and moving our body, creating better alignment and functional movement patterns and reducing the risk of injury or soft tissue damage through this form of training and self-analysis of our own bodies biomechanics.

 Improve core Stability and Awareness with Dead Bug